scubamount/scubamount.github.io/README.md

 - Run a program with optional parameters on any number of remote computers

   - `Invoke-ProgramOnRemoteList`
-- Run a program with optional parameters on any number of remote computers using PSEXEC
+- Run a program with optional parameters on any number of remote computers using Microsoft Sysinternals PSEXEC

   - `Invoke-ProgramOnRemoteListPSEXEC`
 - **and more...**